All Episodes

 Now you made me want to highlight this because you guys are lying.

-So anyway, so this general prosecutor, well, listen to the QA with him and John Solomon.
+So anyway, so this general prosecutor, well, listen to the Q ⁇ A with him and John Solomon.

-All right, now to be fair, now I always give, and we talk about this at length, we give due process, the presumption of innocence, something Democrats never give Donald Trump or any conservative.
+Now, to be fair, now I always give, and we talk about this at length, we give due process, the presumption of innocence, something Democrats never give Donald Trump or any conservative.

 I have no idea.

-Let me be up front, zero clue, because I don't know anybody in Ukraine, although everything I'm finding out about Ukraine just reeks of nothing but nonstop corruption.
+Zero clue because I don't know anybody in Ukraine, although everything I'm finding out about Ukraine just reeks of nothing but nonstop corruption.

-Um, anyway, he said that she says that didn't happen.
+She says that didn't happen.

-Now everybody that is under oath, interestingly, is saying that he has since disavowed those comments, but yet there was what did we find this piece by Solomon in October of this year?
+Now everybody that is under oath, interestingly, is saying that he has since disavowed those comments.

-And he says he interviewed the guy again, and the guy said he stands by it.
+And he says he interviewed the guy again and the guy said he stands by it.

-Why the guy would have said it, what the politics were that are involved.
+To be very, very blunt here, if any of this is true, not true, why the guy would have said it, what the politics were that are involved.

 It's a serious charge that he's leveling at the former ambassador.